 How do I know I'm in labour?

 Contractions usually start the process.
 Although initially they may come at irregular intervals, they do become regular.
 At first they may be 10-15 minutes apart but they will become closer and closer together.
 As they become closer together they may also become stronger, longer and more painful.
-The contractions cause your womb (uterus) to feel hard.
+The contractions cause your womb (uterus) to feel hard to the touch.

-Many women may have a 'show' before labour starts.
+Many women have a 'show' shortly before labour starts.
 This is a thick plug of mucus, often with a bit of fresh blood in it.
 It has come from the neck of the womb (cervix).
-It may happen some time before labour starts but shows your body is getting ready to have the baby.
+It may happen several days before labour starts but shows your body is getting ready to have the baby.

 Some women may find their 'waters break' before contractions start.
 There is usually a gush of fluid that soaks your underwear, followed by a constant trickle.
 This means you will need to wear a pad.
 The fluid is amniotic fluid which was surrounding the baby.
 It provided a cushion for the baby and also helped keep your baby warm.
-Your baby could also practise swallowing, or passing urine through this fluid.
+Your baby also practises swallowing this fluid and passing urine into it.

 Once your waters have gone there is no protective layer between the baby and the outside world.
 Most women will go into labour within 48 hours of their waters breaking.
 If you do not, your hospital doctor will talk about starting your labour for you - inducing your labour.
 This is because the risk of infection for the baby increases after 48 hours.
 It is better for your baby to be out of your womb then.